strapi/documentation/docs/developer-docs/latest/guides/slug.md

 For that you will have to install `slugify` node module in your application.

-When it's done, you have to update the life cycle of the **Article** Content Type to auto complete the `slug` field.
+When it's done, you have to update the lifecycle of the **Article** Content Type to auto complete the `slug` field.

 **Path —** `./api/article/models/Article.js`